Frequently Asked Questions for Dogs

 Place the pad colored plastic side down.
 Let the dog or puppy smell the pad and get used to it.
 If your pet relieves itself somewhere else, bring it back to the pad immediately.
 Continue bringing your dog or puppy back to the pad and reward him with treats and praise when he uses the pad to reinforce that this is the place to soil.
 Once your pet has learned to relieve itself on the pad, bring the pads gradually closer to the door and finally outdoors to complete the housebreaking process.

-• My dog has eaten the puppy pad-what now?
+• My dog has eaten the dog pad, diaper, or wrap… now what?

 A small amount in a larger puppy most likely won’t cause serious issues but a smaller puppy ingesting some could cause problems.
 If you note any vomiting or abnormal behavior, consult your veterinarian.